vhaghani26/rocketchip/README.md

 * Peakcaller - software to be used for peak-calling; options include `macs3`, `genrich`, `pepr`, or `cisgenome`
     * Note that if you are using Cisgenome, it will need to be installed separately (see provided instructions titled "Installing Cisgenome")
 * Threads - the number of threads to be used in subsequent analysis steps

+Note: For local read data, use the absolute paths as entries.
+For example, the read path can be `absolute/path/to/my/sample_id`.
+Do not put the `fq.gz` extension or the read direction (forward vs. reverse) in the path to your read names.
+Just end the path at the sample name.
+Based on if you tell Rocketchip whether the data is single- or paired-end, it will match the appropriate files automatically.
+For read data from the SRA, use the SRA ID for the sample instead of a path.
+This goes for both the samples and controls.

 Here are various examples of project yaml files:
 * [One sample with one replicate, no control](https://github.com/vhaghani26/rocketchip_tests/blob/main/run_times/human/human_SRR17409984.yaml)